 Chinese Medicine Sinusitis Treatment

 Acupuncture and Chinese herbs increase the blood flow to your sinuses, reduce the swelling and the pressure and help your body break up and remove all of the phlegm and gunk.
-We treat both the symptoms (pressure, headaches, blocked nose, etc…) and the cause (poor blood circulation and/or build up of phlegm).
+We treat both the symptoms (pressure, headaches, blocked nose, etc…) and the Chinese medicine cause (poor blood circulation and/or build up of phlegm).
 Your body is the only thing that can fix your sinus problems.
 By increasing your blood flow your body can now work on fixing the problem.
 And by dealing with the cause, the problem is far less likely to come back.

 Everything the body needs to remain healthy is in your blood.
 Good blood flow = good health.
 Most patients report a significant reduction in sinus pressure and pain during the first acupuncture treatment.

 If you are suffering chronic sinusitis, come and see us for a Book in for a 15 minute Free Health Breakthrough Consultation with one of our Doctors of Chinese Medicine.
-We’ll examine your radial pulse and tell you what’s causing it and how it is best treated.
+We’ll examine your radial pulse and tell you what’s causing it and how it is best treated with Chinese medicine.